MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-sdiageng.md

 - If you enable this policy setting, the scripted diagnostics execution engine validates the signer of any diagnostic package and runs only those signed by trusted publishers.

-- If you disable or do not configure this policy setting, the scripted diagnostics execution engine runs all digitally signed packages.
+- If you disable or don't configure this policy setting, the scripted diagnostics execution engine runs all digitally signed packages.
 <!-- ScriptedDiagnosticsSecurityPolicy-Description-End -->

 <!-- ScriptedDiagnosticsSecurityPolicy-Editable-Begin -->